comunica/comunica/packages/actor-init-sparql/README.md

 An alternative config file can be passed via the `COMUNICA_CONFIG` environment variable.

-When you are working with this module in the Comunica monorepo development environment, this command can be invoked directly as follows:
+When you are working with this module in the Comunica monorepo development environment, this command can be invoked directly as follows (when inside the `packages/actor-init-sparql` folder):

 ```bash
 node bin/query.js http://fragments.dbpedia.org/2015-10/en "CONSTRUCT WHERE { ?s ?p ?o } LIMIT 100"
 ```

+Use `bin/query-dynamic.js` when running dynamically inside the Comunica monorepo development environment.

 ### Usage from HTTP